 Fetch: America’s Rewards App

 Fetch: America’s Rewards App is an established shopping app that is completely free.
-With a 4.8/5 rating from 8.7M reviews, it shows polarized user reception.
-Users particularly appreciate ease of use, though missing points & tracking remains a common concern.
+With a 4.8/5 rating from 8.8M reviews, it shows polarized user reception.
+Users particularly appreciate receipt scanning and point redemption mechanics provide a reliable way to earn gift cards, though inconsistent point awarding and missing rewards create significant friction during the redemption process remains a common concern.

 What is Fetch: America’s Rewards App?